GautamRaj-12/obsidian-git-sync/typescript/02_basic_types_ts.md

 ![image](typescript/images/image-3.png)
 - Let's try to return string:
 ![](typescript/images/image-4.png)
+- As we can see, we can return string and it inferred the type also to be string.
-- We can explicitly specify the return type as:
+- So, it is wise to specify return type also.
 ```js
 const sum = (a: number, b: number): number => {
 	return a + b;